 Rationale

 For various reasons, compulsory admissions of psychiatric patients should be prevented as far as possible.
-Being compulsorily admitted has a strong impact on patients and their relatives, and can be traumatic.1 A European multicenter study shows that 30-50% of patients who have been compulsorily admitted undergo coercive interventions, such as enforced medication, seclusion and restraint.2 Compulsory admission also conflicts with principles of autonomy, shared decision making, and recovery-focused care.3,4 Fear of coercion may keep patients away from treatment.5 But the consequences of compulsory admissions are not exclusively negative: it has also been associated with improvements in psychosocial functioning and better motivation for treatment.6 In cases of severe danger to self or others caused by a psychiatric condition, it is commonly seen as justified and required.7
+Being compulsorily admitted has a strong impact on patients and their relatives, and can be traumatic.1 Although the exact definition of compulsory admission might differ from country to country depending on the judicial context, it involves deprivation of personal liberty.
+A European multicenter study shows that 30-50% of patients who have been compulsorily admitted undergo coercive interventions, such as enforced medication, seclusion and restraint.2 Compulsory admission also conflicts with principles of autonomy, shared decision making, and recovery-focused care.3,4 Fear of coercion may keep patients away from treatment.5 But the consequences of compulsory admissions are not exclusively negative: it has also been associated with improvements in psychosocial functioning and better motivation for treatment.6 In cases of severe danger to self or others caused by a psychiatric condition, it is commonly seen as justified and required.7

 Rates of compulsory admissions across the European Union range between only 6 per 100,000 in Portugal and just above 200 per 100,000 in Finland,8 but it is important to realise that differences in laws, regulations, and mental health care services make a direct comparison between the countries difficult.
 Although recent numbers for most countries are not available, rates in several European countries are tending to rise,8-10 albeit for reasons that are largely unknown.
 In England - where, as in many other countries, many patients have been moved from large institutions into the community - the reduction in the number of beds has been accompanied by a rise in compulsory admissions.11